 More Dog Breeds and Further Research

-If you’re interested in similar breeds, look into these to compare the pros and cons.
+If you’re interested in the Beauceron, you may also want to read about similar breeds to compare the pros and cons:

 There’s a whole world of dog breeds out there.
 With a little research, you can find the right one to bring home.